Everything you need to know about designing a blue kitchen

 To finalise the modern effect, opt for a gloss finish across both the worktops and the units.
 A pale, wooden floor will help to add depth to the scheme while still maintaining an airy feel.

 Feeling blue doesn't have to be a drag.
 Pluck your favourite shade of the blue rainbow and bring it into your kitchen to create an atmosphere that is unique, and beautifully blue.
-For more inspiration, browse our blue kitchens.
+For more inspiration, browse our blue kitchens, or book an appointment to visit your nearest Wren showroom today.